Credible

 How you can use HELOCs

 You don’t have to use your line of credit for any specific type of expense.
-Many homeowners use it for renovations or repairs, while others use them as a way to pay off high-interest debt (like credit cards).
+Many homeowners use it for renovations or repairs, while others use it as a way to pay off high-interest debt (like credit cards).

 A HELOC can also be helpful for homeowners facing financial hardship — though it does come with some risks.